dtinblack/dtinblack.github.io/_posts/2016-11-26-business-leadership.md

 The world is a messy place and it is no more less than in a business.
 Therefore a business has to live with uncertainty.
 This uncertainty permeates into the daily activities of its people: where will future orders come from ? - will they have a job after reorganisation ? - do I have a career ? and so on.
-The role of the leader is to make sense of the uncertainty and vocalize it in a way that clarifies and provides support to its people, and through their actions they reinforce the words that they are using.
+The role of the leader is to make sense of the uncertainty and vocalise it in a way that clarifies and provides support to its people, and through their actions they reinforce the words that they are using.

 Many examples can be put forward as good business leaders, but the person that stands out for me is